Werni2A/Valhalla-II/README.md

 Most dependencies are provided by the Docker images, therefore you do not need to install them yourself.

+- Required: `sudo apt install build-essential` for Make
+- Required: `sudo apt install podman` or Docker alternatively to Podman
-- Optional: [VSG](https://github.com/jeremiah-c-leary/vhdl-style-guide) for VHDL code formatting
+- Optional: `python3 -m pip install vsg` [VSG](https://github.com/jeremiah-c-leary/vhdl-style-guide) for VHDL code formatting

 # Thanks